-Nicholas Dragga has served as the Executive Director of Ballet Lubbock since January of 2011 where he focuses on program design, development, and the branding of the organization.
+Nicholas Dragga is a Certified Fund Raising Executive and has served as Executive Director of Ballet Lubbock since January of 2011.

 Mr. Dragga spearheaded several collaborations with the Ballet and other prominent Lubbock arts organizations including the Lubbock Symphony Orchestra, the Louise Hopkins Underwood Center for the Arts, the Charles Adams Studio Project, and the Texas Tech University School of Music.
 Current efforts at Ballet Lubbock include implementing the recently completed five-year strategic plan that calls for expanding the staff structure and a relocation of the Ballet Lubbock facility to Lubbock’s Downtown Cultural Arts District.